txchen/dotnet-spa/README.md

 Dotnet core 1.0 is finally shipped, and I am considering to use that as my main stack in the future.
 I don't use razor to generate html in server side, instead, I use c# to write backend api and use javascript to write the web UI.

+My working environment now is mac OSX, so I don't use visual studio.
+Currently I am using vscode, it is not as powerful as VS, but already enough to me.

 In this example, it will cover:
 * multiple projects in `src`
 * unittest with xUnit